UL MBA Insider

 How will you manage this and your other responsibilities?

-Explain how you plan to manage work, study and personal commitments, demonstrating that you’ve given all requirements thoughtful consideration.
+Explain how you plan to manage work, study and personal commitments, while demonstrating that you’ve given all requirements thoughtful consideration.

 Include stories from successful MBA students who balanced their studies with work and other commitments: